 / Applies cutting-edge environmental technology and processes

-At SELECTED, it is our goal to source all our wool from responsible sources by 2025 - meaning certified to the Responsible Wool Standard (RWS) or equivalent standards, organic wool or recycled wool.
-The Responsible Wool Standard (RWS) is a voluntary global standard that addresses the welfare of sheep and of the land they graze on.
-On farms, the certification ensures that sheep are treated with respect to their five freedoms and also ensures best practices in the management and protection of the land.
+As BESTSELLER we have a goal to source all our wool from responsible sources by 2025 - meaning certified to the Responsible Wool Standard (RWS) or equivalent standards, organic wool or recycled wool.
+The Responsible Wool Standard verifies wool animal welfare and land management requirements and tracks it from the source to the final product.
 The RWS is a Textile Exchange standard.

-The Good Cashmere Standard® was developed in response to the growing need and demand for more sustainable, transparent and traceable cashmere production.
-As an independent and voluntary standard for sustainable cashmere, it can help ensure that animal welfare, human rights and the environment are safeguarded during cashmere production.
+TThe Good Cashmere Standard® was developed in response to the growing need and demand for more transparent and traceable cashmere production.
+As an independent and voluntary standard for cashmere, it can help ensure that animal welfare, human rights and the environment are safeguarded during cashmere production.
 The Good Cashmere Standard® is a trademark of Aid by Trade Foundation.

-As per BESTSELLER's animal welfare policy, all virgin down used in our products are sourced from sources certified to the Responsible Down Standard (RDS), a voluntary global standard that safeguards the welfare of geese and ducks with respect to their five freedoms.
-The standard addresses best practice of humane treatment of geese and ducks at farms and in the supply chain.
+As per BESTSELLER's animal welfare policy all virgin down used in our products are sourced from sources certified to the Responsible Down Standard (RDS), The RDS requires animal welfare practices to be in place at the duck and goose farms in the down and feather supply chain.
 The RDS is a Textile Exchange standard.

 / Sourced with respect for animal welfare and the land they graze on